Two dimensional integral representations via branches of the Bruhat-Tits tree: Decomposable representations

 Stem orders belong to $h_K/h_K(2)$ different $H$-orbits, each corresponding to $h_K(2)$ homothety classes of lattices, precisely as in the proof of the preceding proposition.
 We concentrate, therefore, on the leaf orders.

 Diagonal matrices whose diagonal coefficients generate the same ideal leave every stem order invariant, while permuting the leaf orders with the same anchor order.
 More precisely, a diagonal matrix $\sbmattrix 100a$ acts on the Bruhat-Tits tree as the Moebius transformation $\tau(z)=a^{-1}z$.
 This defines an action of units on leaf orders that we use in the sequel.
 Every vertex in $\mathfrak{a}_s$ has $p-1$ neighbors outside $\mathfrak{a}_s$, since $K_{\tilde{p}}/\mathbb{Q}_p$ is totally ramified.
 The group $(\mathbb{Z}/p\mathbb{Z})^*$ acts on these neighbors without fix points, and therefore transitively, because of Lemma \ref{l61}.
 Lemma \ref{lc3} shows now that global units act transitively on the leaf orders with a fix anchor order.
-Furthermore, a leaf order is conjugate to $\mathbb{M}_2(\mathcal{O}_K)$ if and only if its anchor order is, since $\tilde{p}$ generates a principal order, and therefore the Artin distance between $\tilde{p}$-neighbors is trivial.
+Furthermore, a leaf order is conjugate to $\mathbb{M}_2(\mathcal{O}_K)$ if and only if its anchor order is, since they are $\nu_{\mathbf{p}_1}$-variants, whence their Artin distance is trivial.
 It suffices now to compute the order of $\tilde{N}_a$ for one of these leaf orders.
 In fact, every diagonal element leaving a leaf order invariant must also leave invariant the corresponding anchor order.
 The proof that $\Theta_{\mathfrak{D}}$ is trivial goes, therefore, as before.
 The result follows. \end{proof}